 "Since I started working with Sharon, my work and family life have improved on many levels.

 Sharon has helped me recognize the symptoms of ADHD and develop strategies to overcome them.

 With ADHD it is very easy to look at the negative as failures, and quickly move past the positive.
 Sharon has guided me in taking a different outlook.
 I now look at the negative as opportunities and take time to acknowledge my successes."

 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+ADDCA an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
 As a trained ADHD coach, I will bring knowledge, best practices, and experience to help you facilitate positive, personal and professional change, enabling you to live the life that you really want.